-The Fund does not expect Trustees or nominees for election as Trustee to attend the Meeting.
-No Trustee or nominee for election as Trustee attended the Fund's annual meeting of shareholders held on May 13, 2024.
+The Fund does not expect Trustees or nominees for election as Trustee to attend the Annual Meeting of Shareholders.
+No Trustee or nominee for election as Trustee attended the Fund's Annual Meeting held on May 13, 2024.

-The following table sets forth certain information regarding the compensation of the Trustees by the Fund and officers, if any, who were compensated by the Fund rather than the Adviser for the fiscal year ended September 30, 2024, and by the Fund Complex for the calendar year ended December 31, 2024.
+The following table sets forth certain information regarding the compensation of the Trustees by the Fund and officers, if any, who were compensated by the Fund rather than the Adviser, for the year ended December 31, 2024.